William Frere: Life

 Frere was the fourth son of John Frere of Roydon, South Norfolk, and younger brother of John Hookham Frere.
 He was born 28 November 1775, but spent much of his childhood at the house of his uncle John Fenn and aunt Ellenor Fenn whom he later described as 'looking up to my uncle and aunt as parents.'
 He was sent to Felsted School and Eton College, and in 1796 obtained a scholarship at Trinity College, Cambridge.
 In the same year he was elected to the Craven scholarship, and subsequently won several university honours, among them the senior chancellor's medal.
 He graduated fifth senior optime in 1798.
 In 1800 he became fellow of the newly founded Downing College.

 He was called to the bar, and joined the Norfolk circuit in 1802.
 He was serjeant-at-law in 1809, and three years later was elected Master of Downing College, his appointment being unsuccessfully contested at law.
 In 1823 he edited the final fifth volume of Paston Letters begun by his uncle in 1787.

 He was made recorder of Bury St. Edmunds in 1814, and in 1819 became vice-chancellor of Cambridge University.
 He lived for part of each year on an estate which he bought at Balsham, Cambridgeshire.
 He proceeded LL.D. at Cambridge 1825, and D.C.L. at Oxford 1834.

 In 1826 he quit the bar.
-He died 25 May 1836.